 - Provide technical assistance to local domestic violence agencies

 The Domestic Violence Program within the Virginia Department of Social Services identifies, mobilizes and monitors resources for victims of domestic violence.
-Close to 60,000 women and their children are served annually.
+Over 20,000 women and their children are served annually.

 The VDSS Child and Family Services Manual (PDF) provides guidance for Family Services programs including Prevention, Child Protective Services, Foster Care and Adoption.
 This manual addresses Domestic Violence and provides information common to all program areas in Family Services.